 How to Make Sweet and Sour Tofu

-This recipe perfectly demonstrates what I (not so eloquently) tried to explain above.
-Sweet and sour is a classic dish everyone knows and loves but may not realize how easy it is to make at home.
+Sweet and sour tofu is a classic dish everyone knows and loves but may not realize how EASY it is to make at home.
+The homemade sauce in and of itself is just perfect.
+You will never turn to another recipe!

 The basic process flows like this (scroll down for the full recipe):